MIC-DKFZ/basic_unet_example/Readme.md

 ## Networks
 This example contains a simple implementation of the U-Net (Ronneberger et al.), which can be found in `networks>UNET.py`.
-A little more generic version of the U-Net can be found in `networks>RecursiveUnet.py`.
-This implementation is donein a recursive way.
+A little more generic version of the U-Net, as well as the 3D U-Net(Özgün Cicek et al.) can be found in `networks>RecursiveUNet.py` respectively `networks>RecursiveUNet3D.py`.
+This implementation is done in a recursive way.
 It is therefor very easy to configure the number of downsamplings.
-Also the type of normaliation can be passed as a parameter (default is nn.InstanceNorm2d).
+Also the type of normalization can be passed as a parameter (default is nn.InstanceNorm2d).